Technology Sandbox winter 2017 workshops

 3D modelling 101

 How do you make a model in three dimensions?
 How do you make sure it is 3D printable?
 This introductory course will get you up and running; creating 3D models quickly and easily.
 We will also look at different free software for 3D printing and which one is right for your project.
-Bring your laptop or sign one out.
+Bring your laptop or sign one out from the Loans & Returns desk before the workshop.

 3D printing 101